Project Riley: Multimodal Multi-Agent LLM Collaboration with Emotional Reasoning and Voting: Armando: A emergency response chatbot using Project Riley

 For effective and contextually relevant embedding retrieval, a cumulative context mechanism was developed.
 This mechanism continuously stores and updates key conversation topics, relevant keywords, the three most recent user questions, and a dynamically generated summary of the ongoing interaction.
 Such cumulative context ensures that retrieved embeddings remain consistently aligned with the evolving conversational context.

-Given the specific requirements of this emergency response application, namely, reduced response times and lower computational overhead—targeted optimisations were implemented.
+Given the specific requirements of this emergency response application, namely, reduced response times and lower computational overhead-targeted optimisations were implemen\-ted.
 The Final Synthesis and Voting and Analysis processes were simplified to enhance execution speed and reduce GPU VRAM usage.
 To this end, prompt modifications were introduced to emulate a reasoning logic using a conventional text-based LLM.
 Furthermore, as the THOUGHTS section was deemed non-essential in an emergency context and its exclusion contributed to faster response generation, it was omitted from the chatbot’s Final Synthesis.

 These architectural modifications are illustrated in \autoref{fig:armando_arch}, which presents the Armando chatbot architecture derived from the original Riley architecture.